FrickTobias/DBS-Pro/README.md

 ## About

 This pipeline analyses data sequencing data from DBS-Pro experiments for protein and PrEST quantification.
 The DBS-Pro method uses barcoded antibodies for surface protein quantification in droplets.
+For example to study [single exosomes][3].

 <!-- Image generated using DBS-Pro-testdata-0.4 with command `dbspro run --dag | dot -Tpng -Gdpi=300 > dag.png`.-->
 ![DBS-Pro pipeline overview](https://user-images.githubusercontent.com/27061883/125053336-47936600-e0a5-11eb-99c4-846bd0f056d7.png)